Important recycling information regarding Coronavirus (COVID-19)

 Free recycling instore

-Whenever you like, and without buying anything new, you can also take to your local Currys PC World store any electricals or electronics you no longer want for free recycling.
+You can take any electricals or electronics you no longer want to your local Currys PC World store for free recycling.*

 We accept everything from computers to toasters, and floor cleaners to TVs, whether bought from us or someone else.